foobarbecue/afterflight/README.rst

 #.
 Clone the afterflight repository to with ``git clone https://github.com/foobarbecue/afterflight.git``

 #.
-In the directory that is created (called afterflight unless you specified otherwise), run ``python setup.py install``.
-This will install most of the dependencies.
+In the directory that is created (called afterflight unless you specified otherwise), run ``pip -r requirements.txt``.
+This will install the remaining dependancies.

 #.
 Create ``settings_local.py`` based on the example ``settings_local_example.py``.
 Usually you can just run ``cp settings_local_example.py settings_local.py``, but if you want to use a database other than sqlite (such as postgres) this is where your database access information will go.

 #.
-Create your database tables by running ``python manage.py syncdb``
+Create your database tables by running ``python afterflight/manage.py syncdb``.
+This will also add a default site for the django sites framework, which is required for the authentication system.

 #.
-Run a local development server: ``python manage.py runserver``.
+Run a local development server: ``python afterflight/manage.py runserver``.
 By default this will run at http://localhost:8000 , so you can point your browser there to get started.

 #.
 If you want to run this on a public server, follow https://docs.djangoproject.com/en/1.5/howto/deployment/ .